-Charles Garnier built the opulent Paris Opera house from 1861 to 1875 during the reign of Napoleon III.
-It is part of the great reconstruction of Paris by Baron Haussmann during the Second Empire.
+Charles Garnier built the opulent Paris Opera House from 1861 to 1875 during the reign of Napoleon III.
+It is part of Baron Haussmann’s great reconstruction of Paris during the Second Empire.

-The building is located at the end of the prestigious Avenue de l’Opéra which comes from the Louvre.
+The building is at the end of the prestigious Avenue de l’Opéra, which comes from the Louvre.

 The auditorium seats nearly 2,000 people and features a grand chandelier and a fine ceiling painting by Marc Chagall.
-Therefore, you have to visit the interior of the opera house, including the astonishing great staircase.
+Therefore, you have to visit the opera house’s interior, including the astonishing grand staircase.

-At certain times of the day, you can pay to look around or have a guided tour.
+You can pay to look around or have a guided tour at certain times of the day.
 It’s just mind-blowing!
-You can sometimes get last-minute tickets for operas and ballets but it is best to book in advance which you can do online.
+You can sometimes get last-minute tickets for operas and ballets, but it is best to book in advance, which you can do online.

-- Find out more about the Opéra Garnier on the blog
+- Find out more about Opéra Garnier on the blog

 - Get your entrance tickets for a self-guided tour of Opéra Garnier with Tiqets!

-Les Halles de Paris was the name given to the Halles Centrales, a wholesale market for fresh food products, located in the heart of Paris, and which gave its name to the surrounding district.
+Les Halles de Paris was the name given to the Halles Centrales, a wholesale market for fresh food products located in the heart of Paris, which gave its name to the surrounding district.